EMI licence in the Netherlands — the DNB application

 - FIU-NL UTR reporting through goAML

-- Banking Information Reference Portal connection (mandatory before issuing Dutch IBANs)
+- Banking Information Reference Portal connection — mandatory before issuing Dutch IBANs

-- CESOP reporting where applicable
+- CESOP reporting where cross-border thresholds are met

 - IPR statistical report

-10. FAQ
+11. FAQ

 Can I really file in English?